Vishishtadvaita: Brahman

 Ramanuja argues vehemently against understanding Brahman as one without attributes.
 Brahman is Nirguna in the sense that impure qualities do not touch it.
-He provides three valid reasons for staking such a claim:
+He provides three valid reasons for making such a claim:

 Shruti/Shabda Pramana: All shrutis and shabdas denoting Brahman always list either attributes inherent to Brahman or not inherent to Brahman.
-The shrutis only seek to deny Brahman from possessing impure and defective qualities which affect the world of beings.
-There is evidence in the shrutis to this regard.
-The shrutis proclaim Brahman to be beyond the tri-gunas which are observed.
+The shrutis only seek to deny Brahman from possessing impure and defective qualities, which affect the world of beings.
+There is evidence in the shrutis in this regard.
+The shrutis proclaim Brahman to be beyond the tri-gunas, which are observed.
 However, Brahman possesses an infinite number of transcendental attributes, the evidence of which is given in vakhyas like "satyam jnanam anantam Brahma" (Taittiriya Upanishad).

 Pratyaksha Pramana: Ramanuja states that "a contentless cognition is impossible".
 And all cognition must necessarily involve knowing Brahman through the attributes of Brahman.

 Anumana Pramana: Ramanuja states that "Nirgunatva" itself becomes an attribute of Brahman on account of the uniqueness of no other entity being Nirguna.

-Ramanuja had simplified relationship between bramha and soul.
-According to him though soul is integral part of bramha it has independent existence.
+Ramanuja had simplified the relationship between Brahman and soul.
+According to him, though the soul (Atman) is an integral part of Brahman, it has independent existence.

-Theory of Existence

-The three ontological entities i.e. Ishvara, Chit and Achit are fundamentally real.
-It upholds the doctrine of Satkaryavada as against Asatkaryavada.